Foolproof molten chocolate cake recipe! Individual chocolate lava cakes have warm chocolate fudge inside. Great Valentine’s Day dessert!

-They’re also really easy to make, and they can be made ahead of time and then just popped into the oven when it’s time for dessert, which is perfect for times when you’re entertaining.
+Molten chocolate cakes are easy to make, and they can be made a day ahead of time, which is perfect for times when you’re entertaining.

 Molten Chocolate Cake